 The foreign investor’s shareholding percentage must meet requirements under the Indonesia Investment Coordinating Board’s Negative Investment List (DNI).

-6.2 Representative office
+6.2 Representative offices in Indonesia

 - are not permitted to carry out any profit making business activities